 My current teaching includes a combination of upper and lower division courses that are designed to encourage interactive learning paradigms.
 In the Fall, I teach Developmental Biology (BIO378) that provides an overview of general developmental biology principles, including the general stages of development associated with a variety of species, experimental approaches used to study developmental processes, and the genetic and environmental influences that govern development.
-In the Spring, I normally teach General Biology II, part of the Introduction to Biology series that is designed to provide Biology Majors with a broad base of concepts associated with molecular regulation, species diversity, ecology, and the environment.
-I am currently taking a break from teaching General Biology but will resume in AY2018-19.
-In the past, I have taught both the Cell and Molecular as well as the Physiology portion of General Biology I (BIOL150), Special Topics Seminars (BIOL491/503) on the Brain, Cell and Molecular Biology, and Integrative Biology, as well as the Biology Senior Capstone (BIOL480) and Orientation to the Major (BIOL120).
+Over the years, I have taught a variety of courses, including General Biology I (BIOL150), General Biology II (BIOL151), Special Topics Seminars (BIOL491/503) on the Brain, Cell and Molecular Biology, and Integrative Biology, the Biology Senior Capstone (BIOL480), Orientation to the Major (BIOL120), and Scientific Writing (BIOL509).
 In all my teaching, I incorporate team-based learning approaches and discussion as part of student-centered learning.

 The overarching theme of my research addresses how changes in gene expression patterns regulate cell fate choices during central nervous system (CNS) development.
 In addition to the regulatory processes that occur during normal development, I am interested in the cell, molecular, and epigenetic changes that occur in response to environmental toxins.
 I am a member of the Society for Neuroscience, the North American Vascular Biology Organization (UND Campus Representative), and the Society for Developmental Biology.